A guide to safe online shopping: Our top tips

-Instead of using your personal credit card, consider getting a pre-paid online payment card like a Load & Go Reloadable Visa Card – no personal details are attached to these cards and you can put a predetermined amount of money on them so if your personal details are compromised, your savings funds and identity remain safe.
+Instead of using your personal credit card, consider using PayPal or getting a pre-paid online payment card like an Everyday Mastercard – no personal details are attached to these cards and you can put a predetermined amount of money on them so if your personal details are compromised, your savings funds and identity remain safe.

 Avoid paying via money transfers and direct debit as these are susceptible to abuse.

 If it seems too good to be true…

 Remember, if you’re buying goods that seem incredibly cheap compared to usual market price, or you’re purchasing from a website that looks outdated or dodgy, or from a peer to peer auction site, be very careful.
 These are rife with online shopping scams.
 If it seems too good to be true, it probably is.

 Always print or save a copy of your online transactions, and keep any emails between you and the seller.

 If you can’t be home to collect your parcel, have it sent somewhere secure.
 Australia Post offers Parcel Lockers1 where you can have your purchases sent and held securely for collection within 48 hours.